Eula Mae and John Baugh Professor of Theology and Ethics, and Director, Master of Theological Studies Program

-“Teresa’s Interior Castle: A Pilgrimage with God’s People,” in Robert C. Roberts, Donald D. Schmeltekopf, and Scott H. Moore, eds., Finding a Common Thread, Reading Great Texts from Homer to O’Connor (St. Augustine’s Press, 2012).
+“Teresa’s Interior Castle: A Pilgrimage with God’s People,” in Robert C. Roberts, Donald D. Schmeltekopf, and Scott H. Moore, eds., Finding a Common Thread, Reading Great Texts from Homer to O’Connor (South Bend, IN: St. Augustine’s Press, 2012).

 “Theological Contexts of Nicholas Adams’ Habermas and Theology,” The Journal of Scriptural Reasoning 10 no. 2 (December 2011): http://etext.lib.virginia.edu/journals/ssr/issues/volume10/number2/ssr10_02_e02.html